RobbertH/robberth.github.io/_posts/projects/2020-03-30-hacking-scrcpy-to-win-fb-soccer-game.markdown

 The soccer ball experiences gravity and will get an upward force when you tap it.
 I wanted to see whether OpenCV could help me winning this game.

-<h2>Extra constraints</h2>
-* You can only tap a certain times per second.
-Taps following each other too quickly will not be registered.
+<h2>Randomness</h2>
-* The upward force applied upon tapping the ball also includes a random sideways force.
+* The force applied upon tapping the ball also includes a random sideways force.
 This can be seen through repeatedly applying 'adb shell input tap x y' at the start of the game and observing the course of the ball.
 Since the ball always starts at the exact same position on the bottom, there is no variation in the location of the tap with respect to the ball.
 There is variation in the trajectory of the ball, which means some sort of randomness is involved.